alias-64/WORKING-Botnet-RAT-Archive/README.md

 - And More!
 ## Warning!

-Don't be silly, always test in a virtual machine, i do not take any responsibility for any damages.
+Use common sense, always test in a virtual machine, i do not take any responsibility for any damages.
 ## Contact Me

 - Discord: alias#1111